Maramkulangara Krishna Temple

-Maramkulangara Krishna Temple is an Indian Krishna temple situated at Eroor, along Vennala - Eroor route, State of Kerala, India.
-This is an Abhimana temple of Lord Vishnu is easily accessible by road from Palarivattom, Thrippunithura and Vyttila.
+Maramkulangara Krishna Temple is an Indian Krishna temple situated at Eroor.
+It is along Vennala to Eroor route, Kerala, India.
+This is an Abhimana temple of Lord Vishnu is accessible by road from Palarivattom, Thrippunithura and Vyttila.
 The principal deity here is Bala Krishna or Krishna in his child form.
 This Bala Krishna is termed by natives as "Child Specialist".

 Legend

 The purpose of Krishna's incarnation was to kill Kamsa.
 And the time for Kamsa to kill Krishna.
 Poothana was breastfed Krishna with deadly poison in Places.but Lord Bala Krishna Pulled up to Poothana's soul.
 Thus it is said that Poothana got salvation.Lord Vishnu appeared before Yashoda, who began to cry on suspicion of poisoning the child's body, and poured nectar on the child from the well.
 That is how the temple got its name, maramkulangara, which means 'the one who killed the woman who came to kill'.The water from this well is used to bathe the babies.